The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Details Of Renaissance Paintings (Leonardo Da Vinci, The Annunciation, 1472) (F. & S. II.322) is estimated to be worth between £20,000 and £29,000.
-This signed screenprint from 1984 has an auction history of seven total sales since its entry to the market in September 2006.
-The hammer price over the past five years has varied, with an average annual growth rate of 1%.
-This work is part of a limited edition of 60.
+The value of Andy Warhol’s Details Of Renaissance Paintings (Leonardo Da Vinci, The Annunciation, 1472) (F. & S. II.322) is estimated to be worth between £23,000 and £35,000.
+This signed screenprint, created in 1984, has shown consistent value growth, with an impressive average annual growth rate of 18%.
+This work has an auction history of 10 total sales since its entry to the market in September 2006.
+In the past 12 months, the average selling price was £23,096, across 2 total sales.
+The hammer price in the last five years has ranged from £18,570 in May 2025 to £27,623 in May 2025.
+The edition size of this artwork is limited to 60.

 Meaning & Analysis